-We have audited the accompanying consolidated balance sheets of STRATA Skin Sciences, Inc. and Subsidiary (the "Company") as of December 31, 2015 and 2014, and the related consolidated statements of operations, stockholders' equity, and cash flows for each of the years in the two-year period ended December 31, 2015.
+We have audited the accompanying consolidated balance sheets of STRATA Skin Sciences, Inc. and Subsidiary (the "Company") as of December 31, 2016 and 2015, and the related consolidated statements of comprehensive loss, changes in stockholders' equity, and cash flows for each of the years in the two-year period ended December 31, 2016.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.